 - It is fast and efficient.

-- It has a good ordering and transaction processing system in place.
+- The store has a good ordering and transaction processing system in place.

 - It utilizes interactive pdf readers to give you a limited glimpse at certain books.

-- It is an intelligent system and remembers your browsing history, makes the right product suggestions based on your searches and offers on the spot deals by pulling up two or more related products of interest to you.
+- It is an intelligent system and remembers your browsing history.
+Store makes the right product suggestions based on your searches and offers on the spot deals by pulling up two or more related products of interest to you.

-- It offers a wide variety of choices from buying "used" or "new" to saving you bucks by offering different kinds of shipping.
+- The store offers a wide variety of choices from buying “used” or “new” to saving you bucks by offering different kinds of shipping.

-- Icons and buttons to "buy" and show "discounts" are used effectively throughout the site.
+- Icons and buttons to “buy” and show “discounts” used effectively throughout the site.

 - Original price strike-throughs with new, discounted prices in bright and bold colors do their job.

-- "Recommended Reads" and "Special Deals" are not highlighted enough on any of the pages.
+- “Recommended Reads” and “Special Deals” not highlighted enough on any of the pages.

-- Typography is not used effectively.
-All fonts virtually appear to be of the same weight.
+- Typography not used effectively.
+All fonts virtually appear to the same weight.

 - Too much information clutters the internal pages.
-Heavy content could have been broken up with effective use of more modern icons.
+Heavy content could break up with effective use of more modern icons.